 The following positions have been established for full-time ranked faculty: Instructor, Assistant Professor, Associate Professor, and Professor.
 Additionally, full-time faculty may be appointed to serve as a Program Director or Department Chair.
-To apply for promotion to any of the ranked faculty positions described next, the applicant should refer to University expectations associated with academic rank and follow the application process that can be found on the Goodwin Policy Website.
+To apply for promotion to any of the ranked faculty positions described next, the applicant should refer to University expectations associated with academic rank and follow the application process that can be found on the Goodwin University Policy Website on behalf of the University of Bridgeport.